nazimboudeffa/gfn-faq/TROUBLESHOOTING.md

 ![SETTINGS](settings.png)

-Genrally speaking, the problem is YOUR CONNEXION
+Genrally speaking, as GFN is a cloud service, the problem is YOUR CONNEXION

 So, a general troobleshooting is to start by checking the hardware